 More than 50 years have passed since the federal Controlled Substances Act first criminalized the use of psychedelics in the United States in 1970.
 The initial use (and misuse) of psychedelic drugs in that era was primarily associated with Timothy Leary, a Harvard professor who promoted the nonmedical use of LSD, a practice subsequently adopted by the amorphous "hippie" counterculture movement of the 1960s and 1970s.
 Dr. Leary was famously noted as advising his followers to "turn on, tune in, and drop out," scandalizing much of the conservative population of the time.
-Numerous events led to
+Numerous events led to Leary's loss of reputation, academic standing, and position, but his impact during this period was indisputable.
+In response to this movement, drugs such as LSD, DMT, psilocybin, and mescaline were all placed in the Schedule I drugs category under the Controlled Substances Act 1970 (Table 3).

 PSYCHEDELIC DRUG SCHEDULING

 Drug Schedule

-Ayahuasca/DMT I
+Ayahuasca/DMT Ι

-Ibogaine I
+Ibogaine Ι

 Ketamine III

 Kratom Not scheduled

-LSD I
+LSD Ι

-Mescaline I
+Mescaline Ι

 Nitrous oxide Not scheduled

-Psilocybin I
+Psilocybin Ι

-MDMA ("Molly," "Ecstasy") I
+MDMA ("Molly," "Ecstasy") Ι

 Source: [23] Table 3